 The mixing of smart sensors with Artificial Intelligence is all set to give a new shape to the industrial world.
 Experts are expecting a new industrial revolution or Industry 4.0 to happen very soon as a consequence of taking up many new and advanced technologies by the industrial enterprises.

-However, Microsoft emerged out as the savior as they claim to have a solution to all.
-They are aiming at creating a platform that enables real-time data ingestion from factory machines, local data processing with low latency and comprehensive visualization for smarter factory monitoring.
+However, Microsoft emerged as the savior as they claim to have a solution for all.
+They are aiming at creating a platform that enables real-time data ingestion from factory machines, local data processing with low latency, and comprehensive visualization for smarter factory monitoring.
 These are the core elements of the Internet of Things or IoT.
-Azure IoT Edge allows the sensors, equipment, and vendor software of these factories to collect data securely and process it in real time with an advanced ML algorithm.
-Azure IoT Hub enables device provisioning, device twins, and routing which will lead to process and visualize data received from all the machines.
+Azure IoT Edge allows these factories’ sensors, equipment, and vendor software to collect data securely and process it in real-time with an advanced ML algorithm.
+Azure IoT Hub enables device provisioning, device twins, and routing, which will process and visualize data received from all the machines.

 To make sure that their Industrial Internet of Things (IIoT) platforms and connected Factory Suite fully function with OPC UA frameworks, Microsoft has worked and tested their new platforms with the OPC Foundation.
 They will help their clients save data in the cloud through OPC-UA clients.
-For the devices that do not use the OPC-UA protocols, Microsoft uses KEPServerEX to connect and create visualizations using Azure Platform Services.
-The ML and IoT will help each other so that the machines can learn from data they collect and improve their operations.
-Users can access these modules which can be custom built and configure them through any operating system.
+Microsoft uses KEPServerEX to connect and create visualizations using Azure Platform Services for the devices that do not use the OPC-UA protocols.
+The ML and IoT will help each other so that the machines can learn from the data they collect and improve their operations.
+Users can access these modules, which can be custom built and configured through any operating system.